nash-ye/wp-conditional-themes/readme.txt

 2. Use the plugin API to powerful your project.

 == Changelog ==

+= 0.3 =
+* Add a new feature allow to switch the themes persistently.
+* Improve the performance by excluding the original theme from being switched.

 = 0.2 =
 * Cleaner code and minor fixes.